 UN Volunteers promote respect for the human rights of migrants in accordance to principles of international law.
 Working with communities, they enhance equality and implement safe and respectable methods to assist the mobility and transition of migrants, support research analyses and build capacity, and improve social inclusiveness and cohesion during relocation of peoples.

-UNV and IOM signed an agreement in 1991 for the mobilization of UN Volunteers in Iraq, and once again in 1992 for the mobilisation of Cambodian nationals as UN Volunteers in their country.
+UNV and IOM signed an agreement in 1991 for the mobilization of UN Volunteers in Iraq, and once again in 1992 for the mobilization of Cambodian nationals as UN Volunteers in their country.
 In 1994, a Memorandum of Understanding, which was built on these projects, was signed with the intention to pursue additional opportunities in Pakistan and Tajikistan.
 Since 2016, IOM is now a related organization within the UN system.
-UNV and IOM are currently negotiating an updated global MOU that is expected to be signed before the end of 2017 and facilitate once again the integration of UN Volunteers within its programmes.